ontoinsights/deep_narrative_analysis/README.md

   * The references to be updated are noted by 'TODO' comments
 * Account for multi-lingual access to external services (Wikipedia, Wikidata, GeoNames, ... in query_sources.py), coding for specific language search and results
 * Update the text details (texts to be ingested and results that are expected) in each of the test*.py files (in the _tests_ directory) to the desired language

-In addition, all the 'text to DNA class' mappings are based on the use of the :noun/verb_synonym predicates.
-Each DNA concept has been mapped to an extensive set of English texts using the WordNet hypernym/hyponym trees.
-(That processing is described in notebooks/Background-WordNet.ipynb.)
-Note that after the programmatic mapping was completed (as described in the notebook), the list of terms was reviewed and hand-edited.
-Although more validation is needed, the current list is adequate for semantic alignment.

-Each noun/verb synonym term in the Turtle :noun/verb_synonym statements has been identified with '@en' language tags.
-Each of the terms should be translated to the appropriate language and then their language tags added (for example, '@de' for German).
-This approach will be easier than attempting to remap from the WordNet hypernyms directly.
-Synonyms are found in the *-synonyms.ttl files in the ontologies directory.

-In addition to translating the snynoyms from the .ttl files, the text preceding the first '[', in the noun/verb-multi-en.txt files (in the notebooks directory), should also be translated - creating *-<language tag>.txt files.
-Then, the first and third code cells in the notebooks/Background-WordNet.ipynb Jupyter notebook should be updated to reference the new files and create new pickle files.
-After generation, the pickle files should be moved to the dna/resources directory and appropriately referenced in the get_ontology_mapping.py module (lines 21 and 24).